Reinforcement Learning from Human Feedback

 Getting human preference data is an involved and costly process.
 The following describes the experience of getting preference data when the field is moving quickly.
 Over time, these processes will become far more automated and efficient (especially with AI feedback being used for a larger portion of the process).

 The first step is sourcing the vendor to provide data (or one’s own annotators).
 Much like acquiring access to cutting-edge Nvidia GPUs, getting access to data providers in the peak of AI excitement is also a who-you-know game – those who can provide data are supply-limited.
-If you have credibility in the AI ecosystem, the best data companies will want you on our books for public image and long-term growth options.
+If you have credibility in the AI ecosystem, the best data companies will want you on their books for public image and long-term growth options.
 Discounts are often also given on the first batches of data to get training teams hooked.

-Once a contract is settled the data buyer and data provider agree upon instructions for the task(s) purchased.
+Once a contract is settled, the data buyer and data provider agree upon instructions for the task(s) purchased.
 There are intricate documents with extensive details, corner cases, and priorities for the data.
-A popular example of data instructions is the one that OpenAI released for InstructGPT [10].
+A popular example of data instructions is the one that OpenAI released for InstructGPT [13].

 The data is delivered in weekly batches with more data coming later in the contract.
 For example, when we bought preference data for on-policy models we were training at HuggingFace, we had a 6 week delivery period.
 The first weeks were for further calibration and the later weeks were when we hoped to most improve our model.